-While system power is off, if the voltage on the backup supply (V{RTCcap} or V{RTCbat}) falls below their respective minimum level, the oscillator may fail.
-The CY14X064PA has the ability to detect oscillator failure when system power is restored.
+While system power is off, if the voltage on the backup supply ( $V{RTCcap}$ or $V{RTCbat}$ ) falls below their respective minimum level, the oscillator may fail.
+The CY14X101PA has the ability to detect oscillator failure when system power is restored.
 This is recorded in the Oscillator Fail Flag (OSCF) of the flags register at the address 0x00.
-When the device is powered on (V{CC} goes above V{SWITCH}) the OSCEN bit is checked for the 'enabled' status.
+When the device is powered on ( $V{CC}$ goes above $V{SWITCH}$ ) the OSCEN bit is checked for 'enabled' status.
 If the OSCEN bit is enabled and the oscillator is not active within the first 5 ms, the OSCF bit is set to '1'.
 The system must check for this condition and then write '0' to clear the flag.

-Note that in addition to setting the OSCF flag bit, the time registers are reset to the 'Base Time', which is the value last written to the timekeeping registers.
+Note that in addition to setting the OSCF flag bit, the time registers are reset to the "Base Time" (see Setting the Clock on page 21), which is the value last written to the timekeeping registers.
 The control or calibration registers and the OSCEN bit are not affected by the 'oscillator failed' condition.